pareezsoni21-ctrl/ICU-Risk-Monitor-XAI/README.md

-CU Risk Prediction: An Interpretable Clinical Decision Support System This repository contains a clinical decision support tool designed to predict patient mortality risk in Intensive Care Units (ICU).
+ICU Risk Prediction: An Interpretable Clinical Decision Support System This repository contains a clinical decision support tool designed to predict patient mortality risk in Intensive Care Units (ICU).
 The primary objective is to move beyond "black-box" predictions by implementing Explainable AI (XAI) techniques, ensuring that clinicians can verify the reasoning behind each risk score.

 📂 Data Source